reeshuffled/reeshuffled.github.io/_posts/2023-07-31-Online-dating-is-weird.md

 ---
 layout: stub
-categories: Stubs
-tags: ["Social Media", "Dating"]
+tags:
+- Social Media
+- Dating
-title: "Online dating is weird"
+title: Online dating is weird
 slug: online-dating-weird
-description: "A look into a few reasons of why online dating is weird and that you're right to think so."
+description: A look into a few reasons of why online dating is weird and that you're right to think so.
+category: Garden
 ---

 Context collapse of posting Hinge to other social media